madebyshape/shopify/README.md

 ### 1. Theme Files

-Create a new repo for your project and add your theme files into the repo.
-Then copy the contents of this repo into your new project repo as well.
-Be sure to
+Create a new repository for your new Shopify project and add your theme files into it.
+Download a copy of this repository to your computer using the Code button above.
+Then move these files into your new project repository.

 ### 2. Shopify Store ID